soufatn/ruby-tutorial/00-First-Test.md

 end
 ```

-Check out [this list of device/OS/browser platforms](http://saucelabs.com/docs/browsers) and pick which ones you'd like to test against.
+Check out [our platforms page](http://saucelabs.com/docs/browsers) and pick which ones you'd like to test against.

 Setting up the Sauce Gem
 -------------------------